 Again did build, level 18 forgot to make colliders invisible …

 But we still have time … Laid out the game for about a half hour before the end of the competition.
 A little nervous) and completely ceased to want to sleep)

 Now every day (for 3 weeks), we read your comments about our game, poured on YouTube walkthrough for those who do not pass muster.
 Worried, but we are happy from the experience of the 72 hours.)
 Thank you all!

 It really was an epic 48 hours, and there are of course more things I wanted to add, but I am really happy with the result, and it seems people are liking the game which is really great.

 This was my third LD and I can say that has been the best.

-Why? because think I created a good game in less than 48 hours, but even so, I’m not happy with the fact that I made it using Game Maker.
-Ok, the use of Game Maker isn’t anything bad, don’t get me wrong, but I was learning java and libgdx since three-four month ago and wanted check my knowledge in this LD.
+Why? because I think I had create a good game in less than 48 hours, but even so, I’m not happy with the fact that I made it using Game Maker.
+Ok, the use of Game Maker isn’t anything bad, don’t get me wrong, but I was learning java and libgdx since three-four month ago and I wanted to check my knowledge in this LD.

-Why I not used libgdx then?, I had not time, this was a weekend very evenful and the priority was create a good game.
+Why I didn’t use libgdx then?, I had not time, this was a weekend very evenful and the priority was create a good game.